-Laidlaw Drive runs through the Clarke neighbourhood in north Milton, a residential corridor shaped by family homes and quiet cul-de-sacs.
+Laidlaw Drive runs through the Clarke neighbourhood in north Milton, a quiet residential corridor that connects Martin Street to Millside Drive.

-Schools are close, with Irma Coulson Public School and Tiger Jeet Singh Public School both five minutes away.
-Milton District High School is also five minutes.
-For Catholic families, Bishop P.F.
-Reding Catholic Secondary School is four minutes.
-The Milton GO Station is a 14-minute drive, while Highway 401 at James Snow Parkway is just three minutes, making commutes to Mississauga and Toronto straightforward.
+Public schools are well represented.
+Irma Coulson Public School, Tiger Jeet Singh Public School, and Milton District High School are all within a five-minute drive.
+Catholic options include Bishop P.F.
+Reding Catholic Secondary School and Our Lady of Fatima Catholic Elementary School, both similarly close.
+The Milton GO Station is a 14-minute drive, and Highway 401 at James Snow Parkway is just three minutes away, making commutes to Mississauga or Toronto straightforward.

-Public elementary catchment draws to Irma Coulson Public School and Tiger Jeet Singh Public School, both a five-minute drive from Laidlaw Drive.
+Public elementary catchment draws to Irma Coulson Public School or Tiger Jeet Singh Public School, both within a five-minute drive.
 Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also five minutes away.
-For secondary, Milton District High School serves the public stream within a five-minute drive, while Bishop P.F.
-Reding Catholic Secondary School is four minutes away.
-The cluster of schools within a short radius makes this a practical stretch for families with children at different stages.
+For secondary, public students attend Milton District High School, a five-minute drive, while Catholic students draw to Bishop P.F.
+Reding Catholic Secondary School, just four minutes from the street.
+The cluster of schools within a short radius makes Laidlaw Drive convenient for families with children at different stages.

-If you're considering alternatives in similar pockets, homes built in the early 2000s with larger lots can be found in other parts of Clarke, though they may trade at a premium.
-For buyers who want a shorter walk to the GO station, streets closer to Milton's core offer that convenience but often with tighter frontages and older construction.
-Those prioritizing newer finishes and open-concept layouts might look toward subdivisions built in the last decade, where homes tend to be more uniform in style.
-Each option shifts the tradeoff between commute time, lot size, and house age.
+If you're considering alternatives in similar pockets, homes built in the 1990s versus early 2000s may offer different lot sizes or interior layouts.
+For buyers who want closer proximity to the GO station, streets nearer to Milton's core may be a better fit, though they often come with tighter frontages and older stock.
+Those seeking newer construction with modern finishes might look to subdivisions further west in Milton, where homes from the 2010s dominate.
+Each pocket carries its own tradeoff between commute convenience, lot size, and home age.

 Detached inventory on Laidlaw Drive has seen 1 closed sales recently.
 Details below.